Juicingjournal.com is reader-funded. When you purchase products from our links, we may earn an affiliate commission at no additional cost to you.

 The best stick blender of the year is the Braun Hand Blender for several reasons.
 It’s aesthetically pleasing, comfortable and easy to use.
 It has the most powerful motor, and last but not least, it’s incredibly efficient.
 There’s no other brand that can compete with the underlying technology behind this German-made immersion blender.

 Speaking of the best electric stick blender, let’s dive a little more in-depth about it in the next section.

 The 9 Best Immersion Blenders

 #1 Best Rated Immersion Blender – Braun Multiquick 9

-The Braun MultiQuick 9 is the official best hand blender of 2021.
+The Braun MultiQuick 9 is the official best hand blender.
 At the same time, it’s also one of the best-rated immersion blenders at Amazon.
 Indeed, it’s an amazing product that goes above and beyond our expectations.

 I also have to mention that it’s the most powerful all-in-one stick blender in the market.
 A 700-watt motor is probably an overkill, but it enables you to work on a wider range of tasks.

 In terms of efficiency and ease of use, Braun MultiQuick 9 is next to none.
 The design department also didn’t disappoint.
 It’s an elegant addition to your cooking appliances.